 It’s been the scenario that has kept Western Power’s planners occupied since 2012, as they considered how to pull off one of the biggest upgrades in the CBD in 20 years.

 The planning has paid off.
 The City’s power supply has undergone a major upgrade that will keep the lights on for another 50 years, and it has been done with minimal disruption to residents, workers and visitors.

 The final step is now underway* to thread the cable through the newly installed plastic piping.

-Once every 20 years upgrade
+Perth's 'once every 20 years' upgrade

 Since late 2018, along a two kilometre stretch between the substations at Hay St and Milligan St, new cables have been laid to reinforce the network and provide a secure backup link between the CBD’s two main electricity substations.

 The route, along Pier, Roe and Milligan St, includes some of the City’s most valuable real estate, including the RAC Arena, the State Theatre Company, Art Gallery of WA, four parking lots, large apartment blocks, hotels and countless smaller buildings, businesses and cafes.

 “In terms of size and scope, this capital works project between Hay and Milligan substations is next level.
 This is major transmission work, creating reliable power supply for large part of the City for now and into the future as it continues to grow,” says Western Power's Project Manager, Ian Anderson.